Department:Department of English and Media

 Before taking up her present role as Deputy Head of the Department of English and Media and Principal Lecturer in Film Studies, she was Senior Lecturer in Art History and Modern Visual Culture in Cambridge School of Art.

-Nina warmly welcome research students in the areas of 19th-century art, narrative, German art and Indian cinema.
+Nina warmly welcomes research students in the areas of 19th century art, narrative, sculpture, modern German art, and Indian cinema.

 Lübbren, N., 2010.
 The Objects of Genre.
 In: Baird, O. (Ed.).
 The Cranbrook Colony: Fresh Perspectives.
 Wolverhampton: Wolverhampton Art Gallery.